Quantum-memory-assisted on-demand microwave-optical transduction: Results

-We observe that the retrieved pulse shapes, unlike the input waveform, exhibits a slowly falling tail at the rear probably due to the transverse inhomogeneity of recovery process.
-During the storage stage, the input MW is homogeneously mapped in the cross section of medium under the broadband EIT condition.
+Unlike the input waveform, the retrieved pulse shapes exhibit a slowly falling tail at the rear probably due to the transverse inhomogeneity of recovery process.
+With the shutdown of uniform write field, the input MW is homogeneously mapped in the cross section of medium under the broadband EIT condition.
 After turning on the focused read beam, the spin wave is recovered but the rim light backward propagates with a lower velocity than the centered light, leading to an asymmetric waveform of retrieved signal.
-The same phenomenon is also observed for the recovered waveform of the thermal MW photons, as shown in Fig.2a (bottom).
+The same phenomenon is also observed for the recovered waveform of the thermal MW photons, as shown in Fig.~\ref{fig:3}a (bottom).